 Whether you’re looking to better your race time, increase your distances, or simply dedicate a few more hours a week to training, setting specific, measurable swimming goals will help you achieve your ambitions.

-Not only will it give your swimming training direction and purpose but provide motivation and drive as you work to hit targets.
+Not only will it give your adult swimming training direction and purpose but provide motivation and drive as you work to hit targets.
 Plus, anyone will tell you that achieving your goals will give you a massive confidence boost and sense of accomplishment!